outsinre/outsinre.github.com/_posts/2016-05-27-disk-partitioning.md

 (parted) align-check min 1
 ```

 Now that the the starting point and ending point is set appropriately, why does *parted* still reports warning?
-This is related the alignment type argument `-a opt`.
-What have been discussed above is about *minimal* alignment. *minimal* tells to align _precisely_ at multiple physical sectors (4KiB).
+Because `-a opt` tells the partition to align optimally. *minimal* tells to align _precisely_ at multiple physical sectors.
 Please set *unit* to KiB, MiB, or GiB (power of 2, orders of 1024): require __exact__ unit.

 >Use minimum alignment as given by the disk topology information.
 This and the opt value will use layout information provided by the disk to align the logical partition table  addresses to actual physical blocks on the disks.
 The min value is the minimum alignment needed to align the partition properly to physical blocks, which avoids performance degradation.

+## Optimal Alignment

 By default, _parted_ uses _optimal_ alignment at __inexact__ megabytes:

 >Use optimum alignment as given by the disk topology information.
 This aligns to a multiple of the physical block size in a way that guarantees optimal performance.

 The *optimal* uses inexact units like K, M or G (power of 10, oders of 1000).
-It aligns at a more general level, usually in MB and allows +/-500KB (500MB for GB unit) adjustment automatically.
+It aligns at a more general level, usually in MB and allows +/-500KB (500MB for GB unit) adjustment automatically, like *mkpart primary fat32 1MB 201MB*.
 Specially, we can set _unit %_.
 Hence start a partition by _percentile_ is appreciated like _mkpart primary fat32 0% 551MB_.

+The resulting boundary is determined by **optimal_io_size** (check the formula above).
+If the that value is zero, then conform to 1MiB.
+Therefore, in real practice, just use the exact units or percentiles, as alignment is guranteed.

+## Alignment Summary

-1. By the way, LVM partitions comply with with the same alignment rules above.
+1. LVM partitions comply with with the same alignment rules above.
 2. Interestingly, HD manufactures use order of 1000 to present disk size as that would make the number larger.
-3. In math, 1MB is actually 1M B while 1GiB is 1Gi B.
+3. In math, 1MB is actually 1M Bytes while 1GiB is 1Gi Bytes.
+4. We use unit _s_ector to create small partitions while MiB/GiB for large partitions.

 [4 KB 扇区磁盘上的 Linux：实用性建议](https://www.ibm.com/developerworks/cn/linux/l-linux-on-4kb-sector-disks/index.html); [What's the point of hard drives reporting their physical sector size?](https://superuser.com/questions/982680/whats-the-point-of-hard-drives-reporting-their-physical-sector-size)